opensearch-project/documentation-website/_automating-configurations/api/create-workflow.md

 ```
 {% include copy-curl.html %}

-You cannot update a full workflow once it has been provisioned, but you can update fields other than the `workflows` field, such as `name` and `description`.
+You cannot update a full workflow once it has been provisioned, but you can update fields other than the `workflows` field, such as `name` and `description`:

 ```json
 PUT /_plugins/_flow_framework/workflow/<workflow_id>?update_fields=true